waneck/systools/README.md

 ### Status ###
 The files are updated and are _mostly working_ for all platforms; For my own project goals, its current status is enough.
 I will, however, try to maintain it the best I can, if any issues are found.

-You are welcome to ask for new features; A broader version of systools is planned to be made from scratch, and with a more permissive license scheme.
+You are welcome to ask for new features; A broader version of systools is planned to be made from scratch, and with a more permissive license.